 If it was possible to gather the pieces of glass and glue them back together – in other words, to make them behave like a ball again – then it would be easy to give that ball a push.
 Similarly, if you were able to gather in the organizational mass, then it would begin to behave like a ball and change its speed and direction.
 Once you gather in the mass and reduce the resistance to change, you can then hit it with a force, such as a decision or a directive, and it will tend to rapidly accelerate in a new direction.

-Aligning the Execution Diamond to Increase Organizational MomentumThere are four basic subsystems of an organization that help to keep the mass self-contained and malleable, rather than scattered and resistant.
-These four subsystems, called the Execution Diamond, are the organization’s Vision and Values, the organizational Structure or design, the decision-making and implementation Process, and the People and teams involved.
+Aligning the Strategic Execution Diamond to Increase Organizational MomentumThere are four basic subsystems of an organization that help to keep the mass self-contained and malleable, rather than scattered and resistant.
+These four subsystems, called the Strategic Execution Diamond from my books Organizational Physics and Designed to Scale, are the organization’s Vision and Values, the organizational Structure or design, the decision-making and implementation Process, and the People and teams involved.
 Think of these subsystems like a corral or a boundary that helps to keep the organizational mass self-contained.

 So what are you trying to accomplish with these subsystems?
 In a word: Alignment.
 Your objective is to align each of these subsystems with your chosen strategy.
 By creating alignment the organization’s mass will be contained and headed in one direction.
 But without it, your organization will experience friction that prevents it from accelerating.
 In the worst-case scenario, it will eventually cease to function altogether.
 This means that if you want a fast-moving organization that goes in the right direction, then you’ll first need to create alignment within the subsystems.
 In fact, rather than taking action in a misaligned environment, save yourself the time, energy, and resources (not to mention the headaches, heartburn, and sleepless nights) by first aligning the Execution Diamond and then enacting change.